Spanish climber leaves cave after 500 days in isolation

 Flamini's pursuit was part of a project called Timecave that was designed to study how someone would fare going solo underground for so long.

-Flamini used two cameras to document her experiences and placed the recordings at an exchange point in the cave, Spanish state news agency Efe reported.
+Flamini used two cameras to document her experiences and placed the recordings at an exchange point in the cave, Efe reported.
 Her teammates dropped off food and other necessities at the retrieval site and picked up whatever she left there.

 A group of psychologists, researchers, speleologists and physical trainers with Timecave studied the recordings but did not have any direct contact with her.